Boise Bible College: History

-BBC was founded in 1945 as a ministry of First Church of Christ in Boise, and housed in the basement of the church building at the corner of 18th and Eastman Streets.
+BBC was founded in 1945 as part of First Church of Christ in Boise.
+It was housed in the basement of the church building at the corner of 18th and Eastman Streets.
 Orin Hardenbrook served as its first president.

 Kenneth Beckman, minister of First Church of Christ and a member of the college faculty, became president of the college in 1949.
 He served in this capacity (while still preaching and teaching) until 1973.
 After stepping down as president and later retiring from preaching, Beckman continued to teach an introductory theology course taken by most first-year students until 2009.
 In 1995 he was awarded the first honorary doctorate granted by BBC.

 In 1974 Boise Bible College separated organizationally from its founding church, becoming an independent institution.
 J. Richard Ewing was appointed president, the first man to serve in that capacity on a full-time basis.
 Ewing made it his mission to strengthen the college's faculty and curriculum, and he guided BBC through the process of receiving accreditation through the American Association of Bible Colleges (now called the Association for Biblical Higher Education) in 1988.

 Charles Crane became president in 1990.
 His tenure was marked by a tripling in enrollment and substantial improvements in the college's financial stability and campus facilities.
 Crane retired on June 30, 2007.

 Terry Stine became the college president in 2007.
 Stine previously served at BBC's missions professor and is the longtime Director of Ninos de Mexico located in Mexico City.
 He and his team helped the college become debt free.

 In 2017, Derek Voorhees became the new college president.
 Voorhees had been at the college since 2011 teaching classes in New Testament and Spiritual Formation.
 He was succeeded on September 19, 2024, by the college's 11th president, Scott Lerwick.